smikhalevski/es6-model/README.md

 }
 ```

 This snippet describes `CarModel` class that has single attribute `brand`.
 When value of that attribute is changed by assignment operator an instance of `ChangeEvent` is being dispatched by `CarModel`.
-Read more about [attribute descriptors](#descriptor).

 ```javascript
 let car = new CarModel;